Fine multidegrees, universal Grobner bases, and matrix Schubert varieties: Fine multidegrees and Gr o bner bases

 The faces of $L$ are of the form $F \setminus \{N\}$, where $F$ is a face of $\Delta$ containing $N$.
 If we take a face of $\widetilde{L}$, we can obtain faces of $\widetilde{\Delta}$ by adding any (possibly empty) subset of $\{N, \bar{N}\}$.

 Each minimal nonface $G$ of $\Delta$ which does not contain $N$ gives rise to a minimal nonface $G$ of $D$, and every minimal nonface of $D$ arises in this way.
 We have an induced choice of lifts for $D$.
-Because the choice of lifts for $\Delta$ are full, the choice of lifts for $D$ are full.
+Because the choice of lifts for $\Delta$ is full, the choice of lifts for $D$ is full.
+Let $\widetilde{D}$ be the corresponding complex, which is $\widetilde{\Delta} \setminus \{N, \bar{N}\}$.

 There are two types of faces of $D$: faces $F$ such that $F \cup \{N\}$ is a face of $\Delta$, and faces $K$ such that $K \cup \{N\}$ is not a face of $\Delta$.
 Such faces $F$ also correspond to faces of $L$.
 We can obtain a face of $\widetilde{\Delta}$ by taking a face of the first kind in $\widetilde{D}$ and adding a subset of $\{N, \bar{N}\}$; we get the same faces from $\widetilde{L}$.